 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a higher credit score.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a stronger credit score.

-Staying on top of your FICO score is the first step in owning a home.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+You want a better score, but how do you get there?
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be hard to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Stay on top of payments.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Pay on time.
+Late payments kill your credit history.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
 If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.